-This very quick guide is a condensed introduction to Vietnam.
+This very quick guide to Vietnam is a condensed introduction to this exciting Southeast Asian country.
 We have listed basic information and quick tips to help you understand the costs and practicalities of travelling the country.

 The currency of Vietnam is the Dong (the childish jokes never get old).
 The Dong is an example of a currency in which everybody can be a millionaire as 1 million VDN converts to only $50 USD.
 This makes it a little tricky at first, you find yourself counting the zeros on bank notes quite often.
 Luckily the notes all look very different (There are no coins).
 When talking to foreigners many locals will quote in Dollars, this does not necessarily mean they will accept US dollars although many will.
 At the moment $1 is around 20,000 Dong and £1 GBP is around 30,000 Dong.

 There are many atms around although these can be frustrating.
 They pretty much all have a service fee (1-3 Dollars) and a maximum withdrawl amount that is often as little as 2 Million VDN ($100).
 Credit cards are accepted in some hotels and bigger stores although less common in resturaunts and smaller shops, do not be surprised if they add a 3% charge for using a credit card and assume places will only accept cash y default to avoid needless hassle.

 The language of Vietnam is Vietnamese, although many Vietnamese know how to speak at least basic English.
 The language barrier should not be a problem with hotels, resturaunts or places that are used to dealing with foreigners but maybe a little bit more difficult with 1 one one interactions such as taxi drivers.
 Most locals appreciate and will warmly receive any genuine attempts at Vietnamese although I personally find pronunciations very tricky which can lead to confusion or laughter.